 No. There is no secure place to store valuables, such as bags and purses, at the commencement venues.
 Please leave all valuables with your guests or place them in something small enough to fit under your regalia.
 SUNY Empire is not responsible for theft or loss of personal property.

 If you are unable to attend one of the spring ceremonies and would like to attend our winter ceremony instead, please reach out to email@example.com.
 In case of inclement weather, updates will be posted to the commencement webpage.
 Weather conditions may vary across state regions.
 SUNY Empire is committed to everyone’s safety and wellbeing.

 Commencement Location Questions

-We encourage students and guests to park in the Empire State Plaza Convention Center Visitor's Lot (V-Lot), located beneath the Empire State Plaza and accessed via the I-787 Empire State Plaza exit.
+For the Albany ceremony, we encourage students and guests to park in the Empire State Plaza Convention Center Visitor's Lot (V-Lot), located beneath the Empire State Plaza and accessed via the I-787 Empire State Plaza exit.
 This lot has designated accessible parking spaces.
 SUNY Empire has reserved the V-Lot for our commencement attendees, and the spots are available on a first-come-first served basis.

 Additional parking information can be found on the venue website.

 For the Rochester ceremony, parking information can be found on the Kodak Center website.